Featured Image from: Stemjar

 Teenagers can be the worst, sometimes: moody, irritable, introverted, mumbling all the time, even rude.
 But aside from being in a physically and emotionally tumultuous time in their life, there’s also a big chance that they weren’t able to practice their soft skills as children.
 Learning and honing soft skills are essential for people to become more empathic and more adept at navigating interpersonal situations when they become adults.

 Unfortunately, many of these soft skills are not taught in schools, as the focus is on hard skills like math or science.
-But teaching soft skills at an early age has been found by researchers to be greatly beneficial to the development of children.
+But teaching soft skills at an early age or enrolling them to a home tuition agency has been found by researchers to be greatly beneficial to the development of children.

 Schools prefer teaching hard skills like math, science, reading, etc., because these are well-defined and measurable.
 Soft skills, on the other hand, revolve around less measurable skills like communication, self-control, empathy, etc. But soft skills are just as important as hard skills for leading a productive adult life.